RuchiDeo266/task-tracker-cli/README.md

 npm install -g
 ```

-This installs the task-tracker package globally
+This installs the task-tracker package globally.

 Note: Access the commands using 'tt'